brgbw/VRNEW-Version-1/README.md

 5) Press Switch Platform to Android Platform
 6) Select Meta Quest 2 Device on Run Device in Build Settings
 7) Select Build and Run
+8) Make a file name and save as type .apk and press Save
+9) Prompt of unsupported input handling will appear, click Yes

 ### Usage Intructions:<br/>
 1) After loading the game, look to the right to differentiate items which are recyclable and those that are not